 Campground reservations are strongly recommended during the summer season, May to September, and especially on weekends.
 Tour through Ontario with a recommended minimum time of 2 weeks, or extend your holiday to include a trip across the country.
 It is approximately 2,000 Kilometres of winding highway from Toronto to the Manitoba border.
-Add another 300 km for getting into campgrounds, shopping, sightseeing and of course, back tracking to investigate animals and attractions along the road.
+Add another 300 km or so for getting into campgrounds, shopping, sightseeing and of course, back tracking to investigate animals and attractions along the road.
+Stock up on essentials at a big-box store or supermarket.
+We recommend purchasing a small barbeque and a small gas canister for outdoor dinners along the way.